sista-ai/docs/docs/1_intro.md

 # Welcome to Sista AI

-This guide will introduce you to the essential features and setup steps to integrate Sista AI into your applications quickly.

 Give your App a voice, with a conversational AI assistant and interactive voice UI **in less than 10 minutes**!

 **No Code Changes!
 No Intent Definitions!** _Just add our magic button `<AiAssistantButton />`._

+This guide will introduce you to all the setup steps to integrate an AI Assistant into your App.

 ## What is Sista AI?